A fast algorithm for approximating the ground state energy on a quantum computer: Quantum algorithm

 Expanding $\ket{\psi_1}^{\otimes d}$ using the eigenvectors of $M_h$ we have

 The approximate initial state reduces the success probability of phase estimation by a factor equal to the square of the magnitude of the projection of $\ket{\psi_1}^{\otimes d}$ onto $\ket{z_{h,1}}$, to become $\frac{8}{\pi^2}|d_1|^2$; see, e.g., \cite{AL99,JP03}.

-Due to the separation of the eigenvalues of $M_h$ from \cite{Pap07} we have that
+We will see that $|d_1|^2 > \pi^2/10$.
+Indeed, we estimate $|d_1|$ using the approach in \cite[p.
+172]{Wilkinson} which is based on the separation of the eigenvalues of $M_h$.
+In particular, we have